 Contrary to prior studies, no risk of In this study, we found the thrombocytopenia as an adverse drug effect, occurring in pediatric ward.
-Therefore, it is recommended consider to thrombocytopenia in children with chronic diseases, especially in anemic thrombocytopenic children.
+Therefore, it is recommended consider to thrombocytopenia in children with chronic especially anemic diseases, in or thrombocytopenic children.
 Physicians should consider these effects when patients have borderline platelet and RBC counts.